 iii.
 Packaging information into at least 6 technological packages to document best practices that will be recorded during project implementation and systematized for their use.
 Information included in these packages include the cost of production, methodologies and average yields.
-The development of climate resilient technological packages will facilitate the in-field replication and implementation of these practices by presenting them in a manner that is familiar to producers, rural extension workers, and agricultural financial institutions. iv.
+The development of climate resilient technological packages will facilitate the in-field replication and implementation of these practices by presenting them in a manner that is familiar to producers, rural extension workers, and agricultural financial institutions.

+- iv.
 Technical support and training targeted to productive associations, cooperatives, local organizations (ADESCOS), and MAG extension officers on the implementation of the adapted technological packages developed through the project.
 Training will also include information regarding climate risk to local agriculture and how to mitigate these through adaptive techniques.
-This training will also seek to pave the way for financial opportunities and identify strategies for later engagement with financial institutions.

-84. The activities detailed in output 2.1, will provide livelihood diversification and income generation options for implementation within South Ahuachapán and particularly in San Francisco Menendez while addressing the impact of climate change on local livelihoods.
+This training will also seek to pave the way for financial opportunities and identify strategies for later engagement with financial institutions. - 84.
+The activities detailed in output 2.1, will provide livelihood diversification and income generation options for implementation within South Ahuachapán and particularly in San Francisco Menendez while addressing the impact of climate change on local livelihoods.
 By systemizing and building upon existing knowledge, the project aims to go beyond the traditional pilot mentality that has been introduced in the past and instead invest in generating the skills needed to help producers adapt to climate realities in the region, attend to agricultural productivity and reduce land degradation.
 By targeting productive associations, cooperatives and rural extension workers, the project will engage stakeholders that have been excluded within the overall discussion of sustainable landscape management.

-- i.
+- 85. This output will support improved livelihoods by working to promote through market access the economic incentives to sustain and implement climate resilient productive alternatives.
+It will result in generating practical knowledge and its implementation for the mobilization of financial resources relevant for productive development to ensure the sustainability of adapted livelihoods.
+Through this output the project addresses key lessons learned from past projects that failed to link sustainable productive options to relevant markets and financial sources.
+The following activities are proposed: - i.
 Establishment of a livelihoods diversification and marketing technical group: the group will be concerned with prioritizing alternatives livelihoods options for developing marketing systems and products that will enable alternative, complimentary and enhanced income sources in the area.
 The technical group will include CENTA Regional, Dirección de Economía Agropecuaria (MAG), MARN, representatives from local productive associations and regional representatives from Banco de Fomento Agropecuario. - ii.
 Developing three market studies of high value potential products that are both resilient to climate change and are locally relevant.
 This work will build up previous analysis made by GIZ in identifying at least 43 potential high value products within Ahuachapán, and will incorporate the information generated through output 2.1.
 These identified high value products will be further analysed to develop at least 3 specific market studies identifying potential entry points, buyers and income generating potential. - iii.
 Workshops, focal groups, meetings and specialized studies focused on agricultural value chain integration and value-added production focusing on integrating the work from the market studies to begin to establish market linkages and strengthen capacities of productive associations in accessing local and national markets. - iv.
 Working with financial institutions with local presence to identify potential financial products (mechanism) to stimulate the economic articulation and the circulation of capital in the intervention areas.
 This can be related to the production of concentrates, production, and commercialization of organic or semi-organic inputs, tourist services, and agricultural production.